 If you are finding it difficult to come to an agreement or the private arrangement breaks down, you can resort to the family court to enforce the right of the child for an order of maintenance or go to mediation.
 You can seek the help of a neutral mediator.
 You both have to be willing to go to mediation.

 Mediation is a confidential process, quicker and less stressful.
 The process promotes parental responsibility so that children receive maintenance from parents even if they live in separate households.
 A professional mediator who acts as a neutral third party helps parents provide the financial and emotional support their children need.

 The mediator facilitates discussions between both parents and helps them make arrangements, work out an agreement for parenting their children and enforce child maintenance payments.
 Free family mediation services.

 Getting Payments without Sharing Your Location

-If you do not want to be in contact because you do not feel it is safe you need not talk to the other parent or tell the other parent your location.
+Survivors of family violence can access child support services safely.
+If you feel at risk talking to the other parent because a private agreement would involve being in contact or if you do not want to be in contact because you do not feel it is safe you need not talk to the other parent or tell the other parent your location.

 You do not need to make contact with the other parent if you have experienced violence.
 You can seek help to collect payments through the welfare office which can help in the calculation of the amount and enforcement.
 It will take action if a parent fails to make financial provision for their children.